Trading Taxes in the US

 Key Points

-From this case and other recent tax rulings in the US, a clearer picture of what is needed to satisfy the definition of ‘trader’ is appearing.
-The most essential of which are as follows:
+From this case and other recent tax rulings in the US, a clearer picture of what is needed to satisfy the definition of “trader” is appearing.
+The most essential factors are as follows:

 - You spend a substantial amount of time trading.
 Ideally, this will be your full-time occupation.
-If you are a part-time trader, you need to be buying and selling several assets pretty much every day.
+If you are a part-time trader, you need to be buying and selling several assets on a frequent and continuous basis.

 - You can demonstrate a regular pattern of making a high number of trades, ideally almost every day the market is open.